-(12) As shown below, insert the tip of a flat screwdriver under clamp "A" from the rear and push up clamp "A" slightly to release the LCD, and then take out the LCD while pulling the LCD flat cable gently.
+(12) As shown below, pull the clamps outwards to release the LCD and take out the LCD while pulling the LCD flat cable gently.

 NOTE: Do not take out the LCD except when the LCD is defective and requires replacement.